Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Optimizations that worked:

-- Minimize deployment package: saved 150ms
+- Minimize deployment package: another nudge faster

 - Provisioned concurrency for critical paths: eliminated cold starts entirely